 - Information links about your treatment, diagnosis etc

-- Things like Transplant Status, Diabetes checks have moved to here
+- Things like Transplant Status, Diabetes Checks and other specialty-specific info have moved to here

 What’s happened to the old Results table?
 It was horrible on mobile devices so we’re showing them in a slightly different way.
 However if you loved the old big table view with lots of results, you can still see it.
 And now you can choose which items to show, and in what order.
 Instructions.